junwen-k/use-ask/packages/react/README.md

 # @ui-call/react

-Idiomatic React binding for the core call store with seamless reactivity integration.

-## ✨ Key Features

-- 🌐 **Idiomatic React API** - Uses `useSyncExternalStore` for optimal React 18+ compatibility
+Idiomatic React bindings for `@ui-call/core`, built on top of `useSyncExternalStore` for stable, performant reactivity in React 18+.

 ## 📦 Installation